afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to count number of directories and subdirectories
+Script to display 10 newest lines in cd